andyrewlee/andyrewlee.github.io/_posts/2017-05-21-omg-ethereum.markdown

 ## World View

 I miss how I was when I was younger.
 I briefly remember the IMF in Korea where everyone lost their money.
-I also remember the Great Recession, oh yea and some crazy leaks that made me extremely skeptical about society as a whole.
+I also remember the Great Recession...oh yea and some crazy leaks that made me extremely skeptical about society as a whole.
 And it sure seems like the world will witness even more chaos until my time on Earth ends.